Nishant1998/Impact-of-Development-Indicators-on-CO2-Emission/README.md

 # Impact of development indicators on CO2 Emission

 ## Dependencies
-- shell
+- Python 3.8.10
-    - wget, to fetch world bank data
+    - requests 2.22.0, For importing data from world bank api
-    - unzip, to unzip the data

 ## Folder Structure
 - *data* contains all the data files that are used as inputs